greenruby/grn-static/README.md

 # Green Ruby News Static

-This code is the static part of the http://greenruby.org website, generated [a la mano](http://github.com/greenruby/alamano).
+This code is the static part of the http://greenruby.org website, generated with custom rake tasks.

-Some experiments are included for merging to organews http://github.com/greenruby/organews

-All the content is Copyright mose under [Creative commons CC-BY-SA 3.0](http://creativecommons.org/licenses/by-sa/3.0/) All the generation code is Copyright mose under MIT license.
+All the content is Copyright mose under [Creative commons CC-BY-SA 3.0](http://creativecommons.org/licenses/by-sa/3.0/) All the generation code (content of the lib/ dir) is Copyright mose under MIT license.